Raagaception/raagaception-12STD-CBSE-deck/README.md

 ---

-## Contributing your own cards and edits to this deck
+## \[Obsolete\] Contributing your own cards and edits to this deck

+As of ``v1.3.0``, contributions to the deck are hereby closed.
+The instructions below are purely left for posterity; if someone forks this project and continues it, they may copy paste these steps for users to submit updates.

 Since this deck uses [CrowdAnki](https://github.com/Stvad/CrowdAnki), anyone with a GitHub account can help in correcting errors on cards and adding new cards from topics which are not already covered in the deck.
 If you're inclined to sincerely do so, then read on.

 ### Setting up your GitHub account and GitHub desktop